Gyoza — Japanese Pan-Fried Dumplings

 Step 6:

-Now put 1 teaspoon with a slide of filling in the center of the circles.
-Pour plain filtered water into a small bowl or something similar.
+Place a heaping teaspoon of filling in the center of each round.
+Pour some plain filtered water into a small bowl.

 Step 7: